buerokratt/DMR/README.md

 - **Cannot** read the message contents, these are encrypted by the DMR agents.
 - There can be several instances of DMR server running, depending on load.
 - In the future, can potentially be extended to perform operations — like applying policies — on incoming and outgoing messages.
+- Includes support for Prometheus-based monitoring to help track the real-time health and behavior of the DMR server, specifically around WebSocket activity and message processing.

 ### RabbitMQ